smtpsrvs/EDAPGui/readme.md

   ```
   ./docs
   * Calibration.md for details on how to calibrate EDAPGui for your system if required
+  * NavPanelCalibration.md for details on how to calibrate the Navigation Panel for your setup
   * Waypoint.md for details on how to generate a waypoint file
   * RollPitchYaw.md for details on how to tune the Pitch, Roll, Yaw values
   * Robgio.md for details on the Robigo Mines loop